informagi/ipfsearch/DockerSetup/Readme.md

 This one we build ourselves.
 In this folder you can find two versions of Node-IPFS.
 One that already includes the required npm packages (`NodePkgDockerfile.sh`) and one that does not (`NodeNoPkgDockerfile.sh`).
-🚧`NodePkgDockerfile.sh` is incomplete, use the other one for now.🚧 Choose one, rename it to `Dockerfile` (No file extension) and build it by running
+Choose one, rename it to `Dockerfile` (No file extension) and build it by running
 ```bash
 docker build -t node-ipfs:pkg .